-Each Aspire school in California and Tennessee is governed by Aspire’s Board of Directors, and each school strives for the same goal – educational excellence in preparing students for “College for Certain.”
+Each Aspire school in California is governed by Aspire’s Board of Directors, and each school strives for the same goal – educational excellence in preparing students for their college, career, and life pathways.
 Aspire encourages all stakeholders – families, teachers, leaders, staff members, and community members – to participate in and take responsibility for the educational process.
 Every year, we compile information about our schools into accountability reports that capture progress across various metrics.

 What Is Title IX?

 Title IX of the Education Amendments of 1972 prohibits sex discrimination in education, including K-12 schools.
 Title IX is a federal law that has been used to promote equity in education by ensuring that girls and women receive equal resources and treatment in the classroom and provides protections for students who are sexually harassed and discriminated against and/or bullied based on their gender.

 To understand more about Title IX and your rights, please feel free to visit the Department of Education, Office of Civil Rights information on Title IX and California’s Department of Educations’ Office of Equal Opportunity.